Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – Slim Books, Wide Scopes

-Placed in the last book of the Hebrew Bible, these five small books stand on their own and also complement each other; the stories and the poetry cover several complexities of life, both in general and of Jewish living in particular.
+Placed as a unit in K’tuvim, the last book of the Hebrew Bible, each of these five compelling small scrolls or books stands on its own.
+The stories and the poetry cover several complexities of life, both in general and of Jewish living in particular.
+Three were written in response to historical events and challenges.

 – In the Wilderness of the Orchard